ahammer/dart_board/GETTING_STARTED.md

 Although, this is definitely not what we want the cart to do.
 It's nice to see it on a screen at this point and know that you can click and tap it.

+From here, our goals shift to implementing some more useful features.

 1) We want to actually get ID's and Quantities into our cart, of real items.
 2) When the cart is triggered, we want to probably show it as a dialog/popup or another route.
 3) We want the cart to be able to actually render each item as well.